SarahAbuirmeileh/Express-ServeAndShine/README.md

 ## Api Documentations: 📚
 You can learn more about Api for this project if you visit this (after cloning the project and do the previos steps)<br>
 `http://localhost:3000/api-docs/`

+## Note: 🚫
+After Nov 2024, all AWS services won't be available